JunyiJ/ProteinFoldingClassifier/README.md

 <img src=https://github.com/JunyiJ/ProteinFoldingClassifier/blob/master/other/protein_folding.gif>

+(Figure provides by Junyi Jiao and Helen He)

 When protein is structured, the distance (**extension**) between two pulling ends are smaller compared to unstructured protein (see the following figure).